-To elect two (2) Directors:
+To elect two Directors:

-Paul Muir and Robert Kerr retire in accordance with the provisions of the constitution and being eligible, may offer to re-elect.
+Lynne Stuckings and Kevan Boyle retire in accordance with the constitution and being eligible, may offer to re-elect.
+Kevan Boyle is retiring and does not seek re-election.

-3. General Business
+General Business

-To transact any business that may be lawfully brought forward.
+To discuss any business that may be lawfully brought forward.
 By Order of the Board